texfaq/texfaq.github.io/FAQ-patch.md

 ```
 However, this would not work: a call to `\splat` would execute
 `\mumble`, and then call the redefined `\splat` again; this is an
-''unterminated recursion'', that will quickly exhaust TeX's memory.
+"unterminated recursion", that will quickly exhaust TeX's memory.

 Fortunately, the TeX primitive `\let` command comes to our
-rescue; it allows us to take a ''snapshot'' of the current state of a
+rescue; it allows us to take a "snapshot" of the current state of a
 command, which we can then use in the redefinition of the command.
 So:
 ```latex